JD-Kulkarni/fanteam_optimization/README.md

 # Fanteam_Optimization
-A collection of codes to use optimization for doing well in FanTeam :)

 Once anaconda/miniconda is installed, use the following commands in sequence to setup your conda environment to run the optimization codes: